evacarrara/evacarrara/cv.markdown

 	* Minor in Classical Studies

 # ACADEMIC INTERESTS
-Greek and Latin historiography; Roman cultural history; ancient gender and sexuality
+Greek and Latin historiography; Roman cultural history; ancient gender and sexuality; digital humanities

 # CONFERENCE PRESENTATIONS

+* "Deadly Dress-Up: Perseus and Demetrius as Readers of the Textual Body in Livy’s Macedonian Narrative," upcoming, Feminism and Classics, May 19-22, 2022 (postponed from 2020 due to COVID-19)

-* "Creating Kyniska: The Reception of the First Female Olympic Victor," forthcoming at the 2021 meeting of the [Association of Ancient Historians](https://classics.illinois.edu/research/conferences-and-workshops/2021-meeting-association-ancient-historians-held-uiuc)
+* "Creating Kyniska: The Reception of the First Female Olympic Victor," Annual Meeting of the [Association of Ancient Historians](https://classics.illinois.edu/research/conferences-and-workshops/2021-meeting-association-ancient-historians-held-uiuc), May 8, 2021

 * “Roman Women’s Useful Knowledge: Historical Examples in Women’s Speech in Dionysius of Halicarnassus,” SCS virtual meeting, January 2021

 * “Cato as Exemplary Historian in Against Verres,” CAMWS virtual meeting, May 27, 2020

-* “Deadly Dress-Up: Perseus and Demetrius as Readers of the Textual Body in Livy’s Macedonian Narrative,” paper accepted, Feminism and Classics 2020 (postponed to May 2022 due to COVID-19)

 * “Innovations to Divine Intervention in Amores 1.1,” CAMWS annual meeting in Albuquerque, New Mexico, April 14, 2018